ypeng6/Musical-Period-Classification/README.md

 - multiROC: used for creating ROC curves

 #### Credits
-This project was developed as part of STAT 447 at the University of British Columbia.
+This project was developed as part of the STAT Computing Capstone Project at the University of British Columbia.

 - Contributors: Yufei Cai, Meiying Ding, Yulong Peng